davidsneighbour/components/welcomments/README.md

 Your comments are good to go.
 Give it a try!

+Note: Currently you have to contact Iiro at welcomments.io to set the data directory path to another directory.
+I have set it hard to `data/welcomments/comments` here, because it clashes with all my other modules for Hugo.
+If you are using only welcomments then set `dataDirectory` to "welcomments" and go with it.
+If you are using any other plugin or module that is mounting inside of the data directory then you need to change the path to the data directory.

 #### Detailed configuration

 The system has an easy overridable data configuration setup with sensible defaults for unexperienced users.
 If you wish to change the setup, then copy the complete file `data/dnb/welcomments/config.toml` into your own data folder (at the same location, `data/dnb/welcomments/config.toml`).